myt-mthn/ROS2-Tutorials/DAY-05/README.md

 - Use `colcon` with package selection
 - How to `source` the workspace
 - How to run both server and client

 ---

-## 📂 Project Structure Provided

-The repository already contains a `ros2_ws` folder including the action interface and python nodes:

----